St. Augustine's College (Cape Coast): Student body

 St. Augustine's College are two time winners of the National Science and Mathematics Quiz.
 Winners in 2007 and 2019.
 In the 2007 edition of the National Science and Mathematics Quiz the college won, and two out of the school's three contestants represented Ghana.
 Team three won the West African Science and Mathematics Quizzes.

 Participation in inter schools competitions

 The college won the finals of the 2019 edition of the Ghana National Science and Maths Quiz.
 This was the second time the college had emerged winners of the competition, after having won it for the first time in 2007.
+Also in 2007, St. Augustine's College won the first and only edition of the West African Science and Math Quiz competition.

 In 2019, the College won its second National Science and Maths trophy, exactly twelve years after winning its maiden one.
 To date, the College has the record of being the only school which has won the title each time it got to the grand finale.